BoD/NyanTrayIntelliJPlugin/README.md

 This will help you switch to another window temporarily while knowing at a glance when the task is finished.

+When clicking on it, the total waiting time (today, this week, this month, this year, overall) is shown.

 **Note: this has only been tested on macOS.** This uses the Swing <code>SystemTray</code> API so it may work on other OSes.